Are you thinking about Cancun for your next holiday? Then check out my ultimate travel guide on what to do in Cancun for the best holiday ever!

 Instead of being stuck in a resort for a week, a day trip to Isla Mujeres is one of the best ways seeing what Mexico is all about, and it is definitely up there as one of the most popular things to do in Mexico.

-Cost – US$74 including all transfers, a snorkelling tour and all-inclusive food and drinks
+Cost – A full-day tour to Isla Mujares costs £57 (US$73) including all transfers, a snorkelling tour and all-inclusive food and drinks

 Another place for an underwater adventure is MUSA, the underwater museum in Cancun.
 You can read all about it in my blog post here.
 This is a dive site just off the coast of Isla Mujeres where there are over 500 different sculptures that have been sunken which you can swim in and out of.